bradford-hamilton/Ruby-On-Quails/guides/source/asset_pipeline.md

 */
 ```

-Rails creates both `app/assets/javascripts/application.js` and
+Quails creates both `app/assets/javascripts/application.js` and
 `app/assets/stylesheets/application.css` regardless of whether the
---skip-sprockets option is used when creating a new Rails application.
+--skip-sprockets option is used when creating a new Quails application.
 This is
 so you can easily add asset pipelining later if you like.

 The directives that work in JavaScript files also work in stylesheets